Shenzhen Airlines goes full throttle with SB-S

 This enhanced, live tracking feature pinpoints an aircraft’s location through regular transmission of position reports.
 SB-S flight tracking enables the airline and Air Traffic Control (ATC) to know where the aircraft is and to understand its status in real time, which is essential for both safety and delivery of fuel-efficient flight.

 Traditionally used to communicate with both the Airline Operations Centre and ATC, this is short-text capability over IP.

 Further operational savings

 As well as utilising these flight safety solutions, SB-S will also deliver operational savings to Shenzhen Airlines thanks to its high-speed communications.
 These will come in the form of reduced fuel costs, improved efficiency and enhanced security.
-A recent study by aviation consultants Helios found that increased satcom in the cockpit has saved airlines a staggering $3 billion, thanks to a range of safety and efficiency procedures that benefit both Air Traffic Control and Airline Operational Communications.
+A 2017 study by aviation consultants Helios found that increased satcom in the cockpit has saved airlines a staggering $3 billion, thanks to a range of safety and efficiency procedures that benefit both Air Traffic Control and Airline Operational Communications.